Cascading/pattern/README.md

 Also, the _confusion matrix_ shown in `output/measure/part*` should
 match the one logged in `model.log` from baseline generated in _R_.

+To run on Amazon AWS, take a look at the `src/sh/cloud.sh` script.

 Classifier vs. Predictive Model
 -------------------------------